OSC/k8-namespace-reaper/README.md

 ### Changing what is reaped

-If you wish to scope the namespaces searched for reaping change either `--namespace-labels` flag (comma separated) to limit namespaces searched by label, or a namespace prefix with `--namespace-prefix`.
+If you wish to scope the namespaces searched for reaping change either `--namespace-labels` flag (comma separated) to limit namespaces searched by label, or a namespace regular expression with `--namespace-regexp`.
+The namespace regular expression is also used to limit the scope of the Prometheus query, so that regular expression must also be valid for PromQL.

 The minimum age of a namespace to reap is set with `--reap-after`.
 This flag also sets how far back to look for active namespaces by looking at pod metrics.
 If `--reap-after` is default of `168h` then a namespace older than 7 days with no pods active in last 7 days will be deleted.